lokhiufung/personal-website/posts/trading-from-first-principle-1.md

 ---
 title: 'Trading from first principle 1: Simple maths to help determine the stop loss and take profit'
 slug: 'trading-from-first-principle'
-description: ''
+description: 'This is the beginning of a series of articles about my thoughts on trading and how I use them in day trading.
+I created a platform called Reinforce Traders, aimed at helping traders reinforce their trading strategies with their own trading journal.
+As the creator and a trading learner, I am going to use this platform while learning swing trading!'
 date: 'Dec 8, 2023'
-thumbnail: '/thumbnails/cash-macanaya-X9Cemmq4YjM-unsplash.jpg'
+thumbnail: '/thumbnails/trading-from-first-principle-1.png'
 ---

 # Trading from First Principle 1: Simple Maths to Help Determine the Stop Loss and Take Profit

 This is the beginning of a series of articles about my thoughts on trading and how I use them in day trading.
-I created a platform called [Reinforce Traders](www.reinforcetraders.com), aimed at helping traders reinforce their trading strategies with their own trading journal.
+I created a platform called [Reinforce Traders](https://www.reinforcetraders.com), aimed at helping traders reinforce their trading strategies with their own trading journal.
 As the creator and a trading learner, I am going to use this platform while learning swing trading!

 Let's try to play the trading game more systematically and rationally!